codemagic-ci-cd/codemagic-docs/content/getting-started/about-codemagic.md

 ## Pricing
 Individuals and hobbyists can get started with Codemagic using its free tier which offers 500 free build minutes per month and lets you build on Apple silicon M1 machines.
 This quota is reset at the beginning of each month.

 For development teams with limited budgets, the Codemagic pay-as-you-go plan offers an affordable way to get started with CI/CD.
 You only pay for the minutes you consume and the additional concurrencies you add.
-You also don’t need to worry about costs getting out of control because the pay-as-you-go plan is capped at $299/month which means once you reach this amount you don’t have to pay any extra to keep using the service.

-Annual plans offer a 20% discount and can be purchased in the web app using your credit card.
+An annual subscription with access to Mac mini M2 VMs comes with 2 months of free usage.

-Enterprise plans are also available for customers who require additional services such as SSO authentication, registration with procurement systems, invoicing and payment by bank transfer, signed NDA, DPA, and other account management services such as collaborating with infosec teams.
+Enterprise plans are also available for customers who require additional services such as SSO Login (OpenID, OAuth2 or SAML 2.0), registration with procurement systems, invoicing and payment by bank transfer, signed NDA, DPA, and other account management services such as collaborating with infosec teams.

 Full pricing details can be found on our pricing page [here](https://docs.codemagic.io/billing/pricing/).

 ## Blog

 The [Codemagic blog](https://blog.codemagic.io/) is a great resource that covers a multitude of technical subjects related to CI/CD ranging from code signing and publishing to general application development.
-Check out the blog here.